 Saturday, March 1 was the Lion King dress rehearsal.
 Christy, the director, who was featured in this article, had said they could rechoreograph The Daughter’s part.
-First time through, she did it as planned, but in subsequent takes, she took the short cut.
+The first time through, she did it as planned, but in subsequent takes, she took the shortcut.
 I was worried that she’d be too exhausted for the show.

 Sunday, March 2: the performance.
 I wasn’t the only one who commented that she was very good as young Nala, the lion cub.
 She sang well, she knew all her lines from fairly early on in the rehearsals, and she was definitely one of the best dancers in the show.
 (Oh, here is King Of Pride Rock/Circle Of Life (Reprise), NOT from the church production.)
 We went out for dinner with my in-laws, then we went home and she fell asleep on the sofa at 5 p.m.